 While the branch is dependent on the vine, the vine is not dependent on the branch.
 The branch receives its life and growth from the vine.
 Without the vine, the branch is useless, lifeless, and dead.

 Sap flows from the vine to the branch, supplying it with water, minerals, and nutrients that make it grow.
 And believers receive the “sap” of Christ’s grace through our life-giving connection, or thirst to and for him.

 We are completely dependent upon Jesus for everything in life, especially our spiritual fruit (verse 4).
 Apart from him, we can do nothing (verse 5).

 As the branch thirsts for the water and nutrients the vine provides, we are to thirst for Jesus in the same way.

 Abiding also involves constancy.
 As we learned above, “abide” in Greek means to remain, stay or continue.

 Consider, for example,

-Two of the disciples asked him “Where are you staying?”.
+Two of the disciples asked him, “Where are you staying?”.
 They wanted to know where Jesus lived.
-The word “staying” is the same word translated “abide” in John 15.
+The word “staying” is the same word translated as “abide” in John 15.
 To abide is to reside.
 To abide is to continue, to stay, to remain.

 This shows us that another aspect of abiding in Him is remaining in Him.
-This simply means that we go on trusting, that we keep on depending, that we never stop believing – we are constant in our faith in Jesus.
+This simply means that we go on trusting, that we keep on depending and that we never stop believing – we are constant in our faith in Jesus.